HAWinther/Codes/README.md

 * cmb_code [C++]: Object Oriented Boltzmann code for computing scalar C_l's for LCDM and other models.
 Works in the Newtonian Gauge.

-* extract_paper_info_nasaads [Python]: Python script for extracting data about your articles (and articles that cite you) from the NASA ADS database.
+* generate_paper_library [Python]: Python script for extracting data about your articles (and articles that cite you) from the NASA ADS / Google Scholar / INSPIRE Hep and arXiv database.
 Outputs html with info about your papers and lets you know when new papers cite you.

 * ode_solve [C++]: Simple code for solving coupled ordinary differential equations using RK4.